DonDxDy/odoo/doc/howtos/rdtraining/09_compute_onchange.rst

         :align: center
         :alt: Compute fields

-    - On the property offer model, the validity date is computed and has an inverse:
+    - On the property offer model, the validity date is computed and can be updated:

     .. image:: 09_compute_onchange/media/compute_inverse.gif
         :align: center